 Airway obstruction due to disease, condition or infection

 Aspiration of foreign body

 Tracheal stenosis, narrowing of the trachea caused by inflammation and scarring

 Tracheobronchomalacia, when the airway walls are soft and collapse during coughing or breathing

 Board certified thoracic surgeons and pulmonologists at the Brigham and Women’s Hospital (BWH) Lung Center provide comprehensive diagnostic services and treatment, including the latest interventional pulmonology approaches and thoracic surgery techniques—for a wide spectrum of conditions that affect the entire airway, from pharynx to bronchus.
 They collaborate with other BWH tracheobronchial specialists from otolaryngology, radiology and respiratory and speech therapy to provide nuanced care that is tailored to the needs of each patient.
 Our decades of experience have evolved into a coordinated system of care that is patient-inspired, patient-centered and committed to excellence.

-As the thoracic surgical and pulmonary medicine specialists for Dana-Farber/Brigham and Women’s Cancer Center, our physicians develop cohesive treatment plans in partnership with cancer specialists for patients with malignant tracheobronchial tumors.
+As the thoracic surgical and pulmonary medicine specialists for Dana-Farber Brigham Cancer Center, our physicians develop cohesive treatment plans in partnership with cancer specialists for patients with malignant tracheobronchial tumors.

 Make an Appointment

 Call The Lung Center at 1-844-BWH-LUNG (1-844-294-5864) to make an appointment with a tracheobronchial specialist or request an appointment online.